gI0baI/fast-flags/README.md

 ```

 ### Fix / Force Blurry Textures
 Do you have a sh*tty PC?
 Is Roblox forcing textures to look all slushy and distorted?
 No problem, this Flag controls all that!
-Allows you to set the quality of textures from 0 to 3, where 0 and 3 are the lowest and highest quality, respectively
+It allows you to set the quality of textures from 0 to 3, where 0 and 3 are the lowest and highest quality, respectively.

 ```json
 "DFFlagTextureQualityOverrideEnabled": true,